YVRDev/policies/citizen_code_of_conduct.md

 We expect all community participants (contributors, paid or otherwise; sponsors; and other guests) to abide by this Code of Conduct in all community venues--online and in-person--as well as in all one-on-one communications pertaining to community business.

 This code of conduct and its related procedures also applies to unacceptable behavior occurring outside the scope of community activities when such behavior has the potential to adversely affect the safety and well-being of community members.
-Harassment of our colleagues outside of YVRDerv will not be simply ignored.
+Harassment of our members outside of YVRDerv will not be simply ignored.

 ## 9. Contact info